How We Connected WordPress to AI Using the Abilities API and MCP

 Setting It Up

 Getting this running involves three steps.
-Install the WordPress MCP Adapter and Filter Abilities plugins and activate both.
+Install the WordPress MCP Adapter and Filter Abilities Lite plugins and activate both.
 Create a dedicated WordPress user for MCP access, name it something like claude-agent, and generate an Application Password from the user’s profile.
 An Editor role is sufficient for most operations.
 Finally, add a server entry to your AI client’s MCP configuration file pointing to your WordPress MCP endpoint with those credentials.
 After restarting, the WordPress tools appear automatically.

 The setup takes less than an hour.
 For a full walkthrough of every module and configuration step, read our detailed guide.